alexboia/WP-Trip-Summary/help/src/en_US/index.md

 First of all, one has to keep in mind that the map is not displayed as only one physical image, but using multiple images.
 These images - called tiles - when put together in a specific order, form the image of the map itself.

-Also, there are multiple set of tiles, one for each zoom level and, within each set, each tile is located using two coordinates - let us name them x & y - sort of like squares on a chess board.
+Also, there are multiple sets of tiles, one for each zoom level and, within each set, each tile is located using two coordinates - let us name them x & y - sort of like squares on a chess board.

 Therefore, in order to access & load a tile from whatever server provides them, we need to request it using the following pieces of information: